sunnykrGupta/sunnykrGupta.github.io/content/articles/B9-custom-metrics-kafka-k8s.md

 Category: Blog
 Tags: Kubernetes,Kafka,Autoscaling,Stackdriver
 Author: Sunny Kr Gupta
-Status: draft
+Status: published

 <img alt="K8s Autoscaling with Stackdriver and Kafka" src="/images/k8s-hpa-kafka/k8s-sd-kf.svg" height="400px">

 Autoscaling is natively supported on Kubernetes.
 Since 1.7 release, Kubernetes added a feature to scale your workload based on custom metrics.
 Prior release only supported scaling your apps based on CPU and memory.

 Kubernetes 1.7 introduced "Aggregator Layer" which allows Kubernetes to be extended with additional APIs, beyond what is offered by the core Kubernetes APIs.
 This gives you the power to enable your own custom APIs.

 In this guide, we are going to understand the basics of HPAs, custom, external metrics APIs working and scaling workloads based on external metrics scraped from Kafka Cluster.

 The following are the steps you will complete in this guide:

-- Step 1: Enable cluster monitoring for Stackdriver.
++ Step 1: Enable cluster monitoring for Stackdriver.
-- Step 2: Deploy a custom API server and register it to the aggregator layer.
++ Step 2: Deploy a custom API server and register it to the aggregator layer.
-- Step 3: Deploy metrics exporter and write to Stackdriver.
++ Step 3: Deploy metrics exporter and write to Stackdriver.
-- Step 4: Deploy a sample application written in golang to test the autoscaling.
++ Step 4: Deploy a sample application written in Golang to test the autoscaling.
-- Step 5: Write a custom metrics based HPA to scale application.
++ Step 5: Write a custom metrics based HPA to scale application.

 We need to cover some concepts which are good to know before we move forward to the demonstration.

 <br>